 As the new funds will not be enough to repay all the debts, Zhang also promised to compensate the remaining obligations with his and high executives’ left stakes in the new platform, on condition that the company’s new valuation will exceed USD 2 billion or it will go public.

-Taojiji had Russia venture capitalist DST and US-based Tiger Fund as its Series A round investors.
+Taojiji had US-based Tiger Fund among its Series A round investors.